carmelo0x99/carmelo0x99.github.io/_posts/2020-03-10-docker_swarm_clusterhat.md

 }
 ```

-The first step is to build an image on the Controller and run it:
+The first step is to build an image on the Controller and run it:</br>
 ```pi@ctrl $ docker build -t carmeloc/multiarch:1.0 .
 Sending build context to Docker daemon  3.072kB
 Step 1/10 : FROM golang:alpine AS builder